Joana Sá Pereira: Political career

 While at university, Pereira was the student representative at the Faculty of Law's assembly.
 After leaving university she became president of the Parish Assembly of Pampilhosa, in the municipality of Mealhada.
 She became president of the Aveiro District Federation of Socialist Youth in 2017 and at the end of 2020 was elected president of the national commission of Socialist Youth.
 She is a deputy in the Municipal Assembly of Mealhada, having been elected in 2021.

-Pereira was elected as a deputy in the Assembly of the Republic in the 2019 Portuguese legislative election, representing the Aveiro District.
+Pereira was elected as a deputy in the Assembly of the Republic in the 2019 Portuguese legislative election, representing Aveiro.
 She served as a member of the Committee on Constitutional Affairs, Rights, Freedoms and Guarantees and on the Committee of Inquiry into Novo Banco, as well as on the Labour and Social Security Committee.
 In the 2022 election, called early after the collapse of the governing coalition, she was re-elected, being seventh on the Socialist Party's list for Aveiro District, with the party winning eight seats.
 In the national election the Socialist Party won an overall majority.